-Note: If a settlement is reached, the settlement agreement resolves all issues between the parties.
+Note: If a settlement is reached, and the settlement agreement resolves all issues between the parties the legal portion of the case will be over.
 Typically, the court is either not involved or is involved only informally.
 Judicial approval of civil settlements is usually only required when one of the parties is a minor, or when there is a class action, or in other special circumstances that do not typically arise in most litigation.

 Post Judgment Practice

-Obtaining a judgment is only the last step of proving your case, but it is only the first step of collecting your judgment.
-Collection cases are very intricate and legal advice is needed to preserve your claim and effectively collect your money.
+Obtaining a judgment is only a part of the process.
+If a Judgment is entered against a party that Judgment must be executed on and the collection process will commence.
+Collection cases are very intricate and legal advice is needed to preserve your reserve and protect your rights and assts.

-The Tancredo Law Firm has represented thousands of individuals in Florida Civil Law over the past 20 years.
+The Tancredo Law Firm has represented thousands of individuals in civil suits in Florida over the past 22 years.

 Our experienced attorney and staff are standing by to help with your case.
 Feel free to reach out so we can begin working to find the best plan for you.